-Since Brussels already has more than 400 soldiers as part of the U.N. peace-keeping contingent, Belgium wanted any new troops it might send to be included under U.N. control also.
+Since Brussels already has more than 400 soldiers as part of the U.N. peacekeeping contingent, Belgium wanted any new troops it might send to be included under U.N. control also.

-"They didn't want them wearing two hats," one envoy said.
+"They didn't want them wearing were allowed to use force.

+two hats," one envoy said.